Gissio/radpro/docs/users.md

 **Q: I enabled clicks but aren't hearing any clicks.
 What's happening?**

-**A:** Most likely you enabled pulses thresholding, which enables pulse indication only above a certain threshold level of radiation.
+**A:** Most likely you enabled pulses thresholding, which enables pulse indication only above a certain radiation level threshold.